ConcealedHero/Development-of-a-Solar-Array-Deployment-Mechanism-for-a-CubeSat/README.md

-Christopher Hernandez
+Christopher Hernandez<br/>
-November 2024
+November 2024<br/>
-Development of a Solar Array Deployment Mechanism for a CubeSat
+Development of a Solar Array Deployment Mechanism for a CubeSat<br/>

 This repository stores the MATLAB code used in the master project of, "Development of a Solar Array Deployment Mechanism for a CubeSat."
 The MATLAB programs used in this repository are listed below with a corresponding description and methodology.